LovelaceC/Zea/content/hacking/network-hacking/contents/intro/basics.md

 title: Network Basics
 type: default
 layout: page
-child: Hacking
+child: Cracking
-fold: Network Hacking
+fold: Network Cracking
 ---

-Before we can start talking about network hacking, we need to know how does a network work.
+Before we can start talking about network cracking, we need to know how does a network work.
 We all know that a network usually contains a number of clients connected to each other, they usually do it to share data or a resource.
 A good example of "resource" is the internet, we are connected all the time to a